Innovators Global Challenge FAQs

 Does my project have to be focused on the commercial aviation sector?

-No, we welcome projects which look at all aspects of the aviation sector: commercial, general, and military.
+No, we welcome projects which look at all aspects of the aviation sector: commercial, general, business and military.

 Shortlisting – How does the shortlisting process work?